gdnmobilelab/SWWebView/README.md

 ## Running

 Right now the easiest way to take a look at the project running is to run the `SWWebView-JSTestSuite` target in the simulator, which is a very simple app that will create an SWWebView and point it at `localhost:4567`.
 In order to run the test suite, go to `SWWebView/js-src` in the terminal and type `npm run test-watch`, which will transpile the JS and start a web server.
 You can also load `localhost:4567` in Chrome or Firefox to verify that the tests pass in all environments.

+## Contributing

+If you're interested in the project and want to contribute: you are brilliant.
+But I'd hold off getting too excited just yet - I still need to go through and add a lot of comments to the `ServiceWorkerContainer` and `SWWebView` modules (I know, I know, I should do it as I go along) so that it's even possible to work out what's going on.
+Then identify which features are missing and how they might be implemented. *Then* we're good to go.

+But for now, take it for a spin!
+If you see anything that behaves weirdly or if you have any thoughts on the project in general, please do [let me know](https://twitter.com/_alastair).